xinxijishuwyq/multimedia_audio_framework/README_zh.md

         if (bytesRead < 0) {
             break;
         } else if (bytesRead > 0) {
-            fwrite(buffer, size, bytesRead, recFile); // example shows writes the recored data into a file numBuffersToCapture--;
+            fwrite(buffer, size, bytesRead, recFile); // example shows writes the recorded data into a file numBuffersToCapture--;
         }
     }